jmax-fearless/search-gov/README.markdown

 ## Dependencies

 ### Docker
 We recommend using [Docker](https://www.docker.com/get-started) to install all the dependencies and run the necessary services below.
+You can run them all with `docker-compose up`.
+Alternatively, you can run them individually, i.e. `docker-compose up elasticsearch`.

 ### Ruby